 Your child has been diagnosed with a mental health condition.
 What do you do next?

 As awareness of mental health issues in children and adolescents is increasing, more young people are accessing services and receiving diagnoses.
 But what happens next?
-Parenting support is vital for a child’s recovery, but it can be difficult at times to know how to support.
+Parenting support is vital for a child’s recovery, but it can be difficult at times to know how to provide support.
 While there is no ‘one size fits all’ approach and strategies will depend on the individual child and issues, there are some general approaches that tend to be helpful.

 - Create opportunities for connection and communication

 While your child may struggle to communicate with you, it is important to continue to provide opportunities for them to do so.
 Invite them to spend time with you doing things they enjoy or healthy activities such as exercise or spending time with family friends.
 If they are resistant, try scaling down the activity such as a quick walk to the shops or even offer to drive them to an engagement – reduced eye contact in activities can feel more comfortable.
 Use 1:1 time to check in with how they are going, but don’t force the conversation if they don’t want to engage.
 Simply let your child know that you’re there to support them and that they can come to you at any time.

 When your child does share with you, really listen to what they have to say.
 Focus on understanding things from their perspective and name and validate their feelings.
 Remember that even if their thoughts and feelings seem irrational, this is not the time to correct them or minimise their experience.
 Only offer your assistance with problem-solving once they feel fully heard.